indrabasak/docker-example/README.md

         </plugins>
     </build>
 ```
-You are using the `skipDockerBuild` tag is set to `true` to skip the docker build when you run the docker build from the parent directory.
+The `skipDockerBuild` tag is set to `true` in order to skip the docker build in the parent pom.

 Changes to the child `pom.xml` where Spring Boot JAR gets created:
 ```